Create a

 • Expertise on demand: They bring specialized knowledge and expertise in HR areas where leaner HR teams might lack, such as compensation and benefits, employee or union relations, and compliance with labor laws.
 This expertise can be particularly valuable for companies without a dedicated HR department.

 • Objective perspective: A fractional HR executive can provide an unbiased, external perspective on the company's HR practices and challenges.
-This can be beneficial in identifying areas for improvement and implementing best practices that an internal team might overlook or lack the gravitas to deal with, such as poor leadership and management practices.
+This can help identify areas for improvement and implement best practices that an internal team might overlook or lack the gravitas to address, such as poor leadership and management practices.

 • Enhanced compliance and risk management: Keeping up with changing labor laws and regulations can be challenging.
 A fractional HR executive can ensure that the company remains compliant with federal, state, and local employment laws, thereby reducing the risk of costly legal issues.

-• Leadership coaching: Where a company lacks an HR leader at the senior-most level, a seasoned fractional can earn the trust and ear of the CEO and top team and help drive enhanced HR impact through coaching.
+• Leadership coaching: When a company lacks an HR leader at the senior-most level, a seasoned fractional can earn the trust and ear of the CEO and top team, and help drive greater HR impact through coaching.

 • Access to Networks and Resources: Fractional HR executives often bring a network of contacts and resources, including potential talent, vendors, and consultants, that can be leveraged to support the company's HR and business objectives.
-They can also use their connections and relationships with the regulatory and legal community to help resolve issues that invariably arise when an established and well-resourced HR team is not in place.
+They can also leverage their connections and relationships within the regulatory and legal community to help resolve issues that inevitably arise when an established, well-resourced HR team is not in place.

 Common issues and challenges to manage